How to Compile C in Windows with Visual Studio

 The C programming language was created in the 1970s and became widely used to program all types of computers, from simple embedded microcontrollers to multiprocessor supercomputers.
 It remains a beneficial computer language for programmers to know and has influenced the development of many other computer languages.

-It makes sense to be able to write, compile, run, and debug C code on your computer.
-(If you're starting out in programming see What is Computer Programming?).
-After writing the C code in a file editor and saving it to a .c file it needs to be compiled into a program executable that the computer can run.
-There are a great many free C compilers which you can choose to use.
+There are many free C compilers that you can choose to use.
 On a Windows computer, you can use Microsoft's own C compiler.
 It can be installed with the Microsoft Visual Studio Integrated Development Environment (IDE), Microsoft's main software development tooling.
 Let's see how to compile C in Windows with the Windows compiler installed by Visual Studio.

 Install Windows C Compiler with Visual Studio